How to determine the maximum life span

 A large branch of research in gerontology is the attempt to increase life expectancy, especially in humans.
 X

-although today it is already possible to noticeably increase the averagehuman life expectancy through factors such as overall improvement in health care, an important issue remains to increase the maximum life expectancy, which can only be achieved by influencing the speed of the aging process.
+However, today it is already possible to significantly increase the averagehuman life expectancy through factors such as general improvements in medical care, an important issue remains the increase in maximum life expectancy, which can only be achieved by influencing the rate of the aging process.

 However, it has not yet been possible to continue human life, although advances in gerontology have already made it possible to treat several diseases that are characterized by accelerated aging.

-The simplest method of influencing the lifespan of some animals is by limiting the calorie content of the diet while maintaining its usefulness.
+The simplest method of influencing the lifespan of some animals is to limit the calorie content of the diet while maintaining its nutritional value.

-By reducing calories by 40-60% in the diet of rats, mice and hamsters, starting the diet before reaching puberty, the average life expectancy increases by 65%, and the maximum - by 50%.
+By reducing calories by 40-60% in the diet of rats, mice and hamsters starting before puberty, average lifespan increases by 65% and maximum lifespan by 50%.

 Some impact on life expectancyhave antioxidants.
 Adding antioxidants to the mammalian diet increases average lifespan by up to 30%, but no change in maximum lifespan.

-Antioxidants have the greatest effect onanimals with a high probability of cancer (for example, rodents) and animals with pathologically low life expectancy as a result of exposure to radiation or chemicals with mutagenic effects.
+Antioxidants have the greatest effect onanimals with a high risk of cancer (for example, rodents) and animals with pathologically low life expectancy as a result of exposure to radiation or mutagenic chemicals.

 Perhaps the effect of antioxidants is limited to a decrease in the likelihood of certain diseases, rather than changes in the rate of aging of the whole organism.